RJVB/FFusion/README.txt

 After a checkout and in order to build the project you will have to fetch the prebuilt ffmpeg libraries from sourceforge.net : http://sourceforge.net/projects/ffusion/files/FFmpeg.zip/download This zip archive contains a win32 directory with the files required for building on MS Windows, and an osx86 directory for building on Mac OS X (10.6+).
 It also includes the ffmpeg sources (which are already present among your checked out files).
-You’ll only need to extract the bin and lib directories from either the win32 and/or the osx86 directories in the archive.
+You'll only need to extract the bin and lib directories from either the win32 and/or the osx86 directories in the archive.